niranad/MarkdownPreviewerUI/README.md

 - CSS

 ## Core Lessons
-- Using the marked javascript module.
+- Using the [marked](https://marked.js.org) markdown parser and compiler.
 - Manipulating Component's state with the setState method.
 - Using React's synthetic event attribute